mgelbart/embryo-development-geometry-explorer/README.md

+## About
 Embryo Development Geometry Explorer (EDGE) is a software package for analyzing microscope images of developing embryos.
 It takes as its input a stack of membrane-tagged images (or, optionally, a "4D" stack that includes a temporal dimension) and builds a 3D reconstruction of the cells.
 It then can compute various geometric properties of the cells, including user-specified properties through a Matlab API.
 EDGE was developed specifically for Drosophila embryo development data but can be used for a variety of systems.

-EDGE was created by Michael Gelbart, Matthias Kaschube, Adam Martin and Eric Wieschaus at Princeton University.
+EDGE was created by [Michael Gelbart](http://people.seas.harvard.edu/~mgelbart), Matthias Kaschube, Adam Martin and Eric Wieschaus at Princeton University.

 Download
 Download EDGE here.